KAM via Standard Fixed Point Theorems

-Before providing the quantitative para-differential operator estimates, let us first state some auxiliary results relating to \emph{Meyer multipliers}. \begin{lemma} Let $s>0$, let $N_s$ be the smallest integer such that $N_s>s$.
+We need a lemma concerning Sobolev regularity of series to aid the proof of Proposition \ref{Meyer}.
+It is of some independent interest per se. \begin{lemma} Let $s>0$, let $N_s$ be the smallest integer such that $N_s>s$.
 There is a constant $C_s$ with the following properties.
 If $\{f_k\}_{k\geq0}$ is a sequence in $H^{N_s}(\xT^n)$, such that for any multi-index $\alpha$ with $|\alpha|\leq N_s$, there holds

 then $\sum_k f_k\in H^s(\xR^n)$ and

 \end{lemma} \begin{proof} If $j\leq k$, then by taking $\alpha=0$, obviously

 If $j>k$, then by Bernstein's inequality,